-The Scott family fell in love with Peek’n Peak’s charm and potential and purchased the property in 2011.
-Today Peek’n Peak is a four season resort offering year-round fun for families, couples, friends and groups.
+The Scott family fell in love with Peek’n Peak’s charm and potential, and purchased the property in 2011.
+Today, Peek’n Peak is a four season resort offering year-round fun for families, couples, friends, and groups.
 Snow groomers and snow guns make snow throughout the winter season.
-Skiers and snowboarders enjoy 27 lighted ski slopes and trials, state-of-the-art chair lifts, and terrain parks are available for every skill level.
-The resort features a championship golf course, a luxury day spa, indoor and outdoor pools, restaurants, and Peak Mountain Adventures that includes the Aerial Adventure Course and Giant Dual Ziplines, Segway Tours, Miniature Golf, The Soaring Eagle Zipline and Biking.
-The 108-room Inn at the Peak offers luxury accommodations, and condominium rentals are also available for guests and large groups.
-The Upper Golf Course also hosts the PGA Web.com Tour, The Lecom Health Challenge.
+Skiers and snowboarders enjoy 27 illuminated ski slopes and trails, state-of-the-art chair lifts, and terrain parks, which are available for every skill level.
+The resort features a championship golf course, a luxury day spa, indoor and outdoor pools, restaurants, and Peak Mountain Adventures, which includes the Aerial Adventure Course, Giant Dual Ziplines, Miniature Golf, and The Soaring Eagle Zipline.
+The 108-room Inn at the Peak offers luxury accommodations.
+Condominium rentals are also available for guests and large groups.
+The Upper Golf Course hosts the PGA Web.com Tour, The Lecom Health Challenge.

 Scott Enterprises is a third generation family hospitality company, owned by the Scott family of Erie, PA.
 The company operates properties throughout the region, including hotels, restaurants, the Ambassador Banquet and Conference Center, and Splash Lagoon Indoor Water Park Resort.